jpfennick/sum-24-uw-cybersec-huskey-manager/README.md

 ![ChatGPT](/lab-writeup-imgs/chatgpt_ftw.png)

 Feel free to use ChatGPT to write/refine these tests and remediate the vulnerabilities.
-When you have successfully remediated an issue and created the test case to prove the issue is remediated post it to the class discussion in Canvas for this lab [here](https://canvas.uw.edu/courses/1697011/discussion_topics/8757553)
+When you have successfully remediated an issue and created the test case to prove the issue is remediated post it to the class discussion in Canvas.

 ## For Credit